BlackSquirrelz/mac-triage/README.md

 ### UML 002 - Create Triage

 Set Target for Triage, configuration, settings what to triage based TTP.
+Quick overiew on the artifacts on the file system, highlighting notable stuff.

 ### UML 003 - Acquire Evidence

 Acquisition of evidence (Actual Copying of files etc.)
+Creates a copy of the relevant artifacts on an external drive, along with macOS Forensics best practice creates a .dmg file image.

 ### UML 004 -  Process Evidence